esimov/pigo/README.md

 ![output](https://user-images.githubusercontent.com/883386/44484795-67e18a80-a657-11e8-98a1-06811dd7015c.png)

-**The API can also detect in plane rotated faces.** For this reason a separate `-angle` parameter have been included in the command line utility.
-The command below will generate the following result.
-See the table below for the supported options.
+**The API can also detect in plane rotated faces.** For this reason a new `-angle` parameter have been included into the command line utility.
+The command below will generate the following result (see the table below for all the supported options).

-In case the `-angle` flag is set to `0.0` no face detection is performed, otherwise the angle value should be adapted to the provided image.

 ```bash
 $ pigo -in input.jpg -out output.jpg -cf data/facefinder -angle=0.8 -iou=0.01